-- 1.0 Physical count of inmates may be random or routine based on the facility needs and the security classification of those confined. - 1.1 A physical count of the inmates shall be conducted at the beginning of each shift. - 1.2 The count will be conducted to verify the amount of inmates in each housing unit.
-The number of inmates will be matched to the number of stat cards located in the housing unit or to the number of inmates assigned to the housing unit in JIMS (JIMS Jail Information Management System). - 1.3 The physical headcount will be used to order meals and to track the inmates assigned to the housing unit but signed out to court, appointments, programs, etc. - 1.4 This count will not be a substitute for the stat card to inmate headcount report. - 2.0 Stat card to inmate Headcount Report
+- 1.0 Physical count of inmates may be random or routine based on the facility needs and the security classification of those confined. - 1.1 A physical count of the inmates shall be conducted at the beginning and end of each shift. - 1.1.1 The count at the beginning of the shift will ensure the count matches what is documented in JIMS and the amount of stat cards located in each housing unit. - 1.1.2 The count at the end of shift will ensure all inmate movements, releases, and courts have been accounted for and the physical counts match what is in JIMS and the amount of stat cards in each housing unit. - 1.2 The physical headcount will be used to order meals and to track the inmates assigned to the housing unit but signed out to court, appointments, programs, etc. - 1.3 This count will not be a substitute for the stat card to inmate headcount report.

-- 2.1 A stat card to inmate count will be conducted at least once within every 24 hour period. - 2.1.1 Staff members are required to compare the individual inmate with the information on the inmate's stat card and wristband. - 2.1.2 Each inmate will be called by his/her last name.
-The inmate shall respond by giving his/her first name. - 2.1.3 No inmate will be allowed to sleep or avoid taking part in the headcount. - 2.1.4 The staff member will make notation of any irregularity in the headcount and resolve any problem with the headcount, ensuring that an accurate count is obtained. - 2.2 A designated staff member will be responsible for compiling the headcount information from all housing units and holding areas into a single headcount report for the facility. - 2.2.1 The final report will be reviewed and approved by the on duty sergeant.
+- 2.0 Stat card to inmate Headcount Report - 2.1 A stat card to inmate count will be conducted at least once within every 24 hour period. - 2.1.1 Staff members are required to compare the individual inmate with the information on the inmate's stat card and wristband. - 2.1.2 Each inmate will be called by his/her last name.
+The inmate shall respond by giving his/her first name. - 2.1.3 No inmate will be allowed to sleep to avoid taking part in the headcount. - 2.1.4 The staff member will make notation of any irregularity in the headcount and resolve any problem with the headcount, ensuring that an accurate count is obtained.
+A sergeant shall be notified immediately when discrepancies exist. - 2.2 A designated staff member will be responsible for compiling the headcount information from all housing units and holding areas into a single headcount report for the facility. - 2.2.1 The final report will be reviewed and approved by the on duty sergeant.